sulu/sulu/UPGRADE.md

 The user provider service now requires the `SystemStoreInterface` service instead of the `RequestStack` to read correct set **security system**.

+### Replace Swiftmailer with Symfony Mailer

+To provide support for Symfony 6 the deprecated **Swiftmailer** which was used to send password forget emails was replaced with the **Symfony Mailer**.

 ## 2.4.1

 ### Change PreviewLinkInterface